Online Brokers Comparison

 I have also heard good things from other traders about(I HAVENT USED THESE):

 You get the picture.
-Find what works for you but don’t put you trading account with a full service(aka EXPENSIVE) broker.
+Find what works for you but don’t put your trading account with a full service(aka EXPENSIVE) broker.